-Each of us has areas of weakness, and poorly-defended places in our lives.
+Each of us has areas of weakness and poorly-defended places in our lives.
 Satan is aware of them, and that's where he waits.
 He won't waste time in your areas of strength - he's a skilled strategist patiently seeking out your soft spots and looking for an opportunity to strike.
-You will do a better job of setting up a good defense if you will take the time to figure out where your weak places are.
-Spend a few moments right now and ask the Lord to reveal to you where they places are.
+You will do a better job of setting up a good defense if you take the time to figure out where your weak places are.
 Spend a few moments right now and ask the Lord to reveal to you where they might be.
 Where are your areas of frequent defeat?
 Which temptations are difficult for you to handle?
 Where have you fallen before?